Just a year after switching from journalism to PR, David Connor has been named Scotland’s best young communicator in the annual PR awards.

 His winning submission centred on his work with innovative in-taxi TV firm Cabtivate – specifically for a campaign where company founder Mark Greenhalgh was dubbed the “Dragon Slayer” for making the business a success despite a disastrous appearance on BBC show The Dragon’s Den.

-Greenhalgh later attributed every piece of new business won at Cabtivate to the media coverage generated by Holyrood Partnership.
+Greenhalgh later attributed every piece of new business won at Cabtivate to the media coverage generated by Holyrood PR.

 The CIPR judges were impressed with the range and diversity of skills shown by David while working across a host of Holyrood PR’s main clients.

 David said: “I’m honoured and delighted with the award.
-The main reason behind this success is the responsibility and support afforded to me during my work with Holyrood partnership.”
+The main reason behind this success is the responsibility and support afforded to me during my work with Holyrood PR.”